A Spatiotemporal Gamma Shot Noise Cox Process: Bayesian Inference

-where $w_{j,t}^* = w_{j,t}/\Lambda_t(\Y)$, for $j=1,2,\ldots$, are normalised weights.
 Following \cite{Wolpert1998PoissonGamma_RandomField}, we consider the data augmentation approach and introduce a collection of latent allocation variables for resolving the mixture.
 As a result, one obtains a random measure $Z_{t+1}$ on $\Y \times \Theta$ such that